darodweb/3pi-tracker/README.md

 # 3PI Tracker
 ### Simple web app built with React to keep track of new setups (integrations) completed in my job.
-#### The goal was to replace a Google spreadsheet with this web app that can provide the same functionalities used.
+#### The goal was to replace a Google spreadsheet with this web app that can provide the same functionalities needed.

 ...Currently work in progress.